 Students can request an appointment in which they meet with the same tutor at a fixed time on either a weekly or a biweekly basis.
 Weekly appointments are available for writing and math sessions.
 This service is particularly useful for students working on longer assignments, or those who plan to visit the ULC frequently throughout the semester.

 Students can request a weekly appointment by emailing us.
 Requests are processed on a rolling basis starting February 8 and will not accepted after March 4.

 Graduate students with particularly lengthy and/or challenging pieces of writing can schedule a two-hour appointment.
 Students must email us to request a two-hour appointment and are allowed only two per semester.
-Students who have not been to the ULC before are encouraged to schedule a one-hour appointment before requesting a two-hour session.
-Students may not book another appointment until after their two-hour appointment is over.
+Students who have not been to the ULC before are encouraged to first schedule a one-hour appointment before requesting a two-hour session as often a one-hour session is sufficient.
+Students may not book another ULC appointment on Starfish until after their two-hour appointment is over.

 Online students and those who are unable to make it to our office in person can request Zoom appointments.
 Students must email us to schedule a Zoom appointment.
 Students must also paste their paper and, if possible, their assignment sheet into a shared Google Doc before their appointment.

 Are you struggling with your English pronunciation?
 Are you frustrated with people asking you to repeat yourself or not understanding you?
 If you answered yes to either of these questions, consider taking a free pronunciation class at the University Learning Center.
 In this class, you will train your muscles to correctly produce sounds in English, learn where stress falls in words and sentences, master correct intonation, learn to differentiate between similar sounds, and gain confidence in speaking.